-Notes of the regular meetings of the Health and Safety Committee (Head, Finance Director, Estate Manager and Estate Assistant) are posted on the staff notice-board and feedback sought.
+- Notes of the regular meetings of the Head, Bursar and Estates Manager are posted on the staff noticeboard. - Staff may bring up Health and Safety issues at weekly staff meetings, termly full staff meetings or with any individual member of the Leadership Team.
+Maintenance Request Forms allow for

-- Staff may bring up Health and Safety issues at weekly notices, termly full staff meetings or with any individual member of the Leadership Team. - Boarding staff bring up issues at weekly Resident Staff Meetings.
+- identification of any issues that pose a risk to Health and Safety and must be dealt with urgently. - Boarding staff bring up issues at weekly Pastoral Staff Meetings.
 Pupils may bring up issues at weekly House meetings and in termly School Council meetings.